 The proxy included with this Proxy Statement is solicited by the Board for use at the Annual Meeting.
 You can submit your proxy card by mailing it in the envelope provided.
 You may also use the toll free telephone number or access the Internet address listed on the proxy card to submit your proxy.
-Specific directions for using the telephone and Internet voting system are set forth on the proxy card.
-If your proxy is properly received, and it is not revoked before the Annual Meeting, your shares will be voted at the Annual Meeting according to the instructions indicated on your proxy card.
-If you sign and return your proxy card but do not give any voting instructions, your shares will be voted "for" the election of each of the director nominees listed in Proposal Number 1 below, "for" Proposal Numbers 2, 3, 5(a), 5(b) and 5(c), "for" 1 year in Proposal Number 4 and "against" Proposal Number 6.
+The proxy card includes specific directions for using the telephone and Internet voting systems.
+If your proxy is properly received and not revoked before the Annual Meeting, your shares will be voted at the Annual Meeting according to the instructions indicated on your proxy card.
+If you sign and return your proxy card but do not give any voting instructions, your shares will be voted "for" the election of each of the director nominees listed in Proposal Number 1 below, "for" Proposal Numbers 2, and 3, and "against" Proposal Numbers 4 and 5.
 To our knowledge, no other matters will be presented at the Annual Meeting.
 However, if any other matters of business are properly presented, the proxy holders named on the proxy card are authorized to vote the shares represented by proxies according to their judgment.